unsetbit/collage/README.md

 ## Use
-For plain JavaScript applications, use the [dist/collage.js](https://raw.github.com/ozanturgut/collage/master/dist/collage.js), which will inject the Collage module object to the global scope (window.Collage).
+For plain JavaScript applications, use the [dist/collage.js](https://raw.github.com/ozanturgut/collage/master/dist/collage.js), which will inject the Collage module object to the global scope (i.e. it creates window.Collage).
 If you're using NodeJS (or any system that uses the export/require pattern), use [dist/collage-module.js](https://raw.github.com/ozanturgut/collage/master/dist/collage-module.js), as it exports the Collage object.